kotlin-hands-on/hands-on/Building Web Applications with React and Kotlin JS/08_Using_an_External_REST_API.md

 This means when you load the page:

-- The code of our `app` component will be invoked.
+- The code of our `App` component will be invoked.
 This kicks off the code in the `useEffectOnce` block.
-- The `app` component is rendered with empty lists for the watched and unwatched videos
+- The `App` component is rendered with empty lists for the watched and unwatched videos
-- When our API requests finish, the `useEffectOnce` block assigns it to the state of the `app` component.
+- When our API requests finish, the `useEffectOnce` block assigns it to the state of the `App` component.
 This triggers a re-render.
-- The code of the `app` component will be invoked again, but the `useEffectOnce` block *will not* run for a second time.
+- The code of the `App` component will be invoked again, but the `useEffectOnce` block *will not* run for a second time.

 Having applied these changes, go back to the browser window.
 Just like that, you'll see real data in the app!